 Bug’N Out Usage Guidelines

 Bug’N Out is an essential oil and herbal parasite blend I use in the management of parasites for my own herd.
 After seeing the results I achieved with it, I made it commercially available.
-You can purchase it here if you have not done so already, or make your own version with this recipe (or see below for a quick version).
+You can purchase it here if you have not done so already.
 This page is intended to detail how, when and why to use Bug’N, as well as address what to expect after dosing.

 Quick Essential Oil Blend